Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-Then, we define $w_+,w_-$ as the winding numbers around $E=0$ calculated at sufficiently small positive and negative $\lambda$, respectively:
+Then, we define $w_+$ and $w_-$ as the winding numbers around $E_0=0$ calculated at sufficiently small positive and negative $\lambda$, respectively:

 Finally, we define the winding number $w$ as $w := w_+ + w_-$ \footnote{The definition of winding number in the previous study \cite{Murugan2017} also uses scale transformations.
 However, it differs from our definition because the previous study \cite{Murugan2017} considered only $w_+$ or $w_-$.}.
 Figure~\ref{fig:Windnum and MainStatement}(a) shows the schematics of the case $w\neq0$.
-By counting how many times the blue solid curve ($\lambda = +0$) and the red solid curve ($\lambda = -0$) go around $E=0$, we obtain $w_+=+1$ and $w_-=0$.
-In particular, the winding number is $w=1$ in Fig.~\ref{fig:Windnum and MainStatement}(a).
-We note that in a symmetric random walk where no skin effect occurs, we obtain $w_\pm=\pm1$ and thus derive $w=0$.
+By counting how many times the blue solid curve ($\lambda = +0$) and the red solid curve ($\lambda = -0$) go around $E_0=0$, we obtain $w_+=+1$ and $w_-=0$.
+Thus, the winding number is $w=1$ in Fig.~\ref{fig:Windnum and MainStatement}(a).
+Meanwhile, in a symmetric random walk, we obtain $w_\pm=\pm1$ and thus $w=0$.
+This calculation is also valid for the multi-band system where multiple bands can necessarily form a single loop.
+In general, a nonzero winding number indicates the emergence of the NHSE \cite{Yao2018, PhysRevLett.124.056802, YokomizoMurakami, Okuma2020, PhysRevLett.125.126402, NatPhys.16.747, PhysRevResearch.2.023265, PNAS.117.29561, NatPhys.16.761, Weidemann2020, NatCommun.12.4691, PhysRevB.105.045422}, which is detected as the drastic change between the PBC and OBC spectra.

-\textit{Spectral Gap.---} We theoretically show that the nonzero gap in the OBC spectrum of a stochastic process corresponds to the nonzero winding number.
+\textit{Spectral gap.---} We theoretically show that the nonzero gap in the OBC spectrum of a stochastic process corresponds to the nonzero winding number.
+The spectral gap is defined as the difference between the largest and the second-largest real parts of spectra.
 Specifically, we will prove the following Main Claim:

 \textbf{Main Claim: }In any translationally invariant ergodic classical stochastic process, the OBC spectrum in the thermodynamic limit $N\to \infty$ has a nonzero gap below zero spectrum when the winding number is nonzero, and is gapless when the winding number is zero.